GlobalUnderdog/pharos/README.md

 > If docs are code, [Pharos](https://tutorialhub.globalunderdog.com/) provides continuous integration (CI).

-Pharos can help spot bugs in your documentation or tutorial code and keep up with a rapidly changing product and underlying technology environment.
+Pharos spots bugs in your documentation or tutorial code and keeps up with a rapidly changing product and underlying technology environment.

 There are three reasons your doc code may have a bug: